MBerka/mberka.github.io/_posts/2018-05-25-postgresql-based-mqtt-access-control.markdown

 [mosquitto-auth-plug][auth-plug] to the rescue.
 This Mosquitto plugin extends authentication to include a variety of databses.
 As can be seen from a [three-year-old guide for Mosquitto 1.3.5 and MySQL](http://my-classes.com/2015/02/05/acl-mosquitto-mqtt-broker-auth-plugin/), the setup is slightly involved.
 This post builds on that for PostgreSQL (fully supported by the plugin) and Mosquitto 1.5.
 It assumes that the database, git, and compilation libraries (make, gcc, g++) are already installed.
 Debian-style commands are used.

-Since Mosquitto was already installed, it was necessary to backup the configurations from /etc/mosquitto and uninstall.
+# Initial installation and build

+Since the plugin must be built with a path to the source, I had to uninstall Mosquitto first (you may want to back up any complex configurations from /etc/mosquitto first, and fully purge the installation to avoid problems on re-install).
 The initial steps to build the fresh Mosquitto consisted of:

 {% highlight bash %}
 sudo apt-get install libc-ares-dev libssl-dev uuid uuid-dev